Kearney Runza wins wild 11-10 tournament game over Grand Island Home Federal

-GRAND ISLAND— Kearney Runza put up nine runs in the first inning.
+GRAND ISLAND— Kearney Runza put up nine runs in the first inning Tuesday night.
 They needed every last one, holding on for a 11-10 win over Grand Island Home Federal.

 The win puts Kearney one win away from the Class A7 Legion District title, needing to take just one of two Wednesday against Hastings Five Points Bank to do it.